sainath47/FULLSTACK-dall-e-AI-CLONE/README.md

 (Community page is home page, where i will show the image by which prompt the user have generated the particular picture & his name on hover on picture)
 3. Search feature on Community page, where search will be performed either by person name or prompt used in picture
 4. Cloudinary used(since because limitation of credit card)(& it is more feature rich than the awsS3)

+So for executing this project in your local server, you have to
+- get into backend & frontend folder
+- & execute npm run dev in frontend & npm start in backend respectively
+- as the server start , you can open browser & then go for frontend localhost